dancyfits/mobile/README.md

 ## Dependencies

 This module does not need any specific external services or packages.
-This section will be updated if that ever changes with detailed setup steps/links.
+This section will be updated if that ever changes with detailed setup steps and links for downloads.

 ## Rules